 Seat Material

 The seat material should offer sufficient padding to ensure comfort during long working hours.
-A breathable cloth fabric is generally preferred over a harder surface, providing a Comfortable and cool seating solution, especially in warmer climates.
+A breathable cloth fabric is generally preferred over a harder surface, providing a comfortable and cool seating solution, especially in warmer climates.

 Actionable Advice: